AutoFR: Automated Filter Rule Generation for Adblocking: in a Live Environment ( )

 This section complements Sec.~\ref{sec:autofrg-tool}, where we presented the implementation of \toolcontrol{} in a controlled environment (\ie based on site snapshots).
-There, we argued that an implementation of \tool{} that exactly mimics the human process, would need to interact with sites and test different rules in real-time, which would be slow and expensive, albeit strictly better than the human \fla{} process.
-In this appendix, we describe the implementation of this real-time implementation, which we refer to as \toolwild{}.
-The evaluation of \toolwild{} is presented in App.~\ref{app:control-vs-realtime}.
-It is worth emphasizing that the distinction between controlled (\ie based on snapshots) and ``real-time'' in the implementation of \tool{} applies only to the {\em training} phase, \ie during the trial and evaluation of candidate filter rules.
+There, we argued that an implementation of \tool{} that exactly mimics the human process, would need to interact with sites and test different rules in a live environment, which would be slow and expensive, albeit strictly better than the human \fla{} process.
+In this appendix, we describe the implementation of this live version, which we refer to as \toolwild{}.
+It is worth emphasizing that the distinction between controlled (\ie based on snapshots) and ``live'' in the implementation of \tool{} applies only to the {\em training} phase, \ie during the trial and evaluation of candidate filter rules.
 Once the filter rules are generated with either version of the implementation, they can be {\em applied or tested} on any site in the wild.
-This is the case in the evaluation of \toolcontrol{} in the main paper (Sec.~\ref{sec:eval}), as well as in the evaluation of \toolwild{} in App.~\ref{app:control-vs-realtime}.
+This is the case in the evaluation of \toolcontrol{} in the main paper (Sec.~\ref{sec:eval}), as well as in the evaluation of \toolwild{} in \appref~\ref{app:control-vs-realtime}.

-Fig.~\ref{fig:tool-wild} outlines how we implement \tool{} in a real-time environment (\toolwild{}).
+Fig.~\ref{fig:tool-wild} outlines how we implement \tool{} in a live environment (\toolwild{}).
 This means that it visits the site for real at every time step $t$ of the algorithm.
 It corresponds to our formulation of the problem in Fig.~\ref{fig:formulation}.
 To simplify our explanation, we follow the same outline as Sec.~\ref{sec:autofrg-tool}.
-See our implementation of \tool{} in a controlled environment in Sec.~\ref{sec:autofrg-tool}.